SkipTheDishes offers to reschedule interview nixed after pay inquiry

 Karras said in her reply that the questions revealed the applicant’s values were out of sync with SkipTheDishes.
 She called off a meeting that had been scheduled for Thursday.

-Karras followed up with another message that said the startup company believes more in hard work and perseverance than focusing on compensation.
+Karras followed up with another message clarifying the company’s position.

-“Our corporate culture may be unique in this way, but it is paramount that staff display intrinsic motivation and are proven self-starters,” Karras wrote.
+“As a startup company, we seek out those who go out of their way to seek out challenges and new opportunities.
+We believe in hard work and perseverance in pursuit of company goals as opposed to focusing on compensation,” she wrote.

-“For these reasons, questions about compensation and benefits at such an early stage is a concern related to organizational fit.”
+“Our corporate culture may be unique in this way, but it is paramount that staff display intrinsic motivation and are proven self-starters.
+For these reasons, questions about compensation and benefits at such an early stage is a concern related to organizational fit.”

 Byrnes said the back-and-forth with Karras happened after she’d done a phone interview, which went well.